EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 Then, upon receiving the (unicast) group request including the Repeat Option, the listener verifies that the option value equals the stored and previously sent value.
 In such a case, the request is further processed and delivered to the application, otherwise it is silently discarded.
 Furthermore, if it does not receive a valid group request including the Repeat Option within a configurable timeout period, the listener node SHOULD perform the same challenge-response upon receiving the next multicast request from that same multicaster.

-A listener SHOULD NOT deliver group request messages from a given multicaster to the application until one group request from that same multicaster has not been verified as fresh.
+A listener SHOULD NOT deliver group request messages from a given multicaster to the application until one group request from that same multicaster has been verified as fresh.
 Also, a listener MAY perform the challenge-response described above at any time, if synchronization with sequence numbers of multicasters is (believed to be) lost, for instance after a device reboot.
 A multicaster MUST always be ready to perform the challenge-response based on the Repeat Option in case a listener starts it.

 Finally, note that endpoints configured as pure listeners are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.03 Forbidden response to the multicaster.
 Therefore, pure listeners SHOULD adopt alternative approaches to achieve and maintain synchronization with sequence numbers of multicasters.